hpc-carpentry/hpc-shell/_episodes/00-hpc-intro.md

 teaching: 25
 exercises: 5
 questions:
-- "Why would I be interested in High Performance Computing (HPC)?"
+- Why would I be interested in High Performance Computing (HPC)?
-- "What can I expect to learn from this course?"
+- What can I expect to learn from this course?
 objectives:
-- "Be able to describe what an HPC system is"
+- Be able to describe what an HPC system is.
-- "Identify how an HPC system could benefit you."
+- Identify how an HPC system could benefit you.
 keypoints:
-- "High Performance Computing (HPC) typically involves connecting to very large computing systems elsewhere in the world."
+- High Performance Computing (HPC) typically involves connecting to very large computing systems elsewhere in the world.
-- "These HPC systems can be used to do work that would either be impossible or much slower or smaller systems."
+- These HPC systems can be used to do work that would either be impossible or much slower or smaller systems.
-- "The standard method of interacting with such systems is via a command line interface such as Bash."
+- The standard method of interacting with such systems is via a command line interface such as Bash.
 ---

 ## Why Use These Computers?